-NOAA is predicting 33-40% below normal precipitation and equal chances of above or below normal temperatures February through March.
-Good news for skiers and water drinkers!
-Snow pack is hovering around 100% in the Colorado Basin (where most of our water comes from).
+NOAA is predicting 40 - 50% below normal precipitation in the coming quarter and 33 - 40% chance of above or below normal temperatures April through June.
+Our own trends are tending to track with this as seen below.
+Snowpack is hovering around 100% in the Colorado River Basin (where most of our water comes from) and as low as the single digits in areas of Southern Colorado.